markomanninen/llm-experiments/README.md

 ### Agents

 Agents in the context of LLM's can be used to run same or variation of the task asynchronously.
-Collected responses may be summarized by supoervicsor and the final result forwarded to the main LLM model for inference.
+Collected responses may be summarized by supervisor and the final result forwarded to the main LLM model for inference.

 One common LLM test spreading over the Internet is a physics related question about a marble, cup, table, and microwave oven. `ask_multiple_models` function calling tool may be activated and the following question asked: